porres/pd-else/README.md

 I'd also like to thank my Cyclone buddies Derek Kwan and Matt Barber, cause I started learning how to code externals with them as part of the cyclone team.
 Other developers of cyclone need to be praised, like Czaja, the original author, as I did steal quite a bit from cyclone into ELSE.
 I'd like to give a special thanks for Matt Barber for developing the "magic" in cyclone that I'm using here and also collaborating to ELSE with the objects: [float2bits], [brown~], [gray~], [perlin~], [pink~] and [blip~].

 Lucarda helped countless times with testing and compilation issues for windows and more.
 Seb shader is a tcl/tk master that helped me a lot with this (which I know next to nothing) and is responsible for the [keycode] object.
-I stole scope3d~ from Ben Wesh.
-AI is also heloing me to code, but fuck them.
+I stole [scope3d~] from Ben Wesh.
+AI is also helping me to code, but fuck them.

 Kudos and thanks to my buddy Esteban Viveros for helping with the compilation of ELSE for other systems as well as ELSE for Camomile and libpd projects, which opened the way for PlugData by Timothy Schoen, who's doing an amazing jaw dropping job with this project based on camomile that includes ELSE.
 Timothy has also helped me fix many ELSE related issues and has made incredible and countless contributions to ELSE with fixes, improvements and new objects.
 Other folks from the PlugData gang are being very helpful like Alex Mitchell and Amy.
 PlugData is a fork of Pd with a revamped GUI and comes with the ELSE library.
 See: <https://github.com/timothyschoen/PlugData>.